-Joining the National Guard is a great way to serve both your community and country.
+Joining the National Guard is a great way to serve your community and country.
 However, it can be difficult to work a few days a month in the actual job and still maintain your fitness level.
 This happens quite often if fitness is not part of your daily schedule.
-Here is a very typical email from a Guardsman who needs a fitness scheduling adjustment in order to stay healthy, remain in the Guard, and still perform his duties:
+Here is a very typical email from a Guardsman who needs a fitness scheduling adjustment in order to stay healthy, remain in the Guard and still perform his duties:

-Stew, I am a National Guardman and an Artilleryman.
+Stew, I am a National Guardsman and an artilleryman.
 My fitness has fallen severely over the years.
-I am currently at 240 pounds, barely pass my pushups and sit-ups, and cannot pass my run.
+I am currently at 240 pounds, barely pass my push-ups and sit-ups, and cannot pass my run.
 I am 25 years old and need a plan.
 I am indecisive on what plan I should follow to get back into shape.
-I know running and calisthenics are ideal, but honestly I pay a gym membership so I'd like to use it too.
-I just need a point in the right direction, otherwise my career will fall flat.
+I know running and calisthenics are ideal, but honestly I pay a gym membership so I'd like to use it, too.
+I just need a point in the right direction; otherwise, my career will fall flat.
 Thank you, Jeff

 Your goal has to be attacked from both ends -- weight loss and fitness performance.
-The good news is that you can use the gym you belong to in order to start with non-impact cardio options (bike, elliptical, row, and swimming).
-Running at your current weight is doable and you should do it, BUT every other day at most, with more of a focus on the non-impact options until you start to move toward your normal weight zone.
+The good news is that you can use the gym to start with non-impact cardio options (bike, elliptical, row and swimming).
+Running at your current weight is doable, but every other day at most, focus on the non-impact options until you close in on your normal weight zone.

-If the above is too hard at this time, mix in this as a daily minimum standard (45 Day Plan) and follow the lean down plan too.
+If the above is too hard at this time, mix in this as a daily minimum standard (45-Day Plan) and follow the lean down plan, too.
 The reason I give you an easy option is that you may have to treat yourself like a beginner if it has been too long since you have trained regularly.

 Good luck.
 When in doubt, keep on moving, even if just a 10-minute walk after every meal of the day.